mookjp/pool/README.md

 🐳 pool 🐳
 ===

-The simplest proxy service to access your Dockernized webapps by Git commit-id.
+The simplest proxy service to access your Dockerized webapps by Git commit-id.

 You can build and run your web application as a Docker container just to access `http://<git-commit-id>.pool.dev` for example.